|

 ·

-The observed total puff volumes per
+The observed total puff

 intensive method for a regular Marlboro cigarette.